 Meet Nigel Vardy (AKA Mr Frostbite) – a record-breaking frostbitten mountaineer, author and inspirational speaker.

-In 1994 I traveled to Chile in South America to take part in an expedition with Operation Raleigh.
+In 1994 I traveled to Chile in South America to take part in an Operation Raleigh expedition.
 I had no idea how much that trip was to shape my life.
-I began to look not only outwards into the world, but also inwardly, questioning myself, my life and my decisions.
+I began to look not only outwards into the world, but also inwards, questioning myself, my life and my decisions.
 Reflection is a vitally important part of our lives, particularly in the modern world of digital media.
-We run more than walk, communicate more, but speak less and demand instant recognition for our actions.
+We run more than walk, communicate more, but speak less, and demand instant recognition for our actions.

 In 1999 I suffered severe frostbite whilst climbing on Mt.
 McKinley in Alaska.
-Here was another defining time in my life as all my fingers and toes had to be amputated.
+Here was another defining time in my life.
+All my fingers and toes had to be amputated, and i suffered major facial scarring.
 At 30 I felt lost, but drew on my previous experiences to not only survive, but to thrive.

-I returned to climbing within two years and back to altitude in 2002 on Island Peak in Nepal.
+I returned to climbing within two years and returned to altitude in 2002 on Island Peak in Nepal.